5hwb/ASBTransliteratorLibrary/README.md

 ## About

-This is a Java library that aims to transliterate between different phonetic orthographies and scripts.
+This is a Java library that aims to transliterate between different writing systems/scripts.
 Transliteration can be done from 1 script to another, and the rules defining the substitutions to be made are stored in separate user-configurable files, which are called 'rulefiles'.

 ## How it works

 Transliteration between scripts is done in the ExternalFileReplacer class.
-Each writing system is represented with a 'replacer rules file', an external JSON file containing a list of rules that map the correct graphemes from EBEO to the target script.
+Each writing system is represented with a 'replacer rules file', an external JSON file containing a list of rules that map the correct graphemes from the source script (Script 1) to the target script (Script 2) and vice versa.

 The Replacer algorithm works like this: